growdigital/groundwork/README.md

 $ npm run dev
 ```

-Created with modular CSS and JavaScript in mind 😍
+Created with modular CSS and JavaScript 😍

-Email Jake <mailto:contact@growdigital.org> if you’d like to help out creating an easy to use Static Site Generator blog template for cheap, secure and performant independent web publishing.

 ## Notes